 Welcome to my page!

-I have been researching and reporting about Iran as an academic and journalist for over twenty years.
-I am currently an assistant professor of media and Middle East studies at the University of Texas at Austin.
-I earned my Ph.D. from the University of Oxford, was the inaugural Yarshater Postdoctoral Associate in Iranian Studies at Yale University, and became the visiting professor in the anthropology of religion at Harvard Divinity School.
+I have been writing about Iran as an academic and journalist for over twenty years.
+I am currently Assistant Professor of Media and Middle Eastern Studies at the University of Texas at Austin.
+I earned my Ph.D. from the University of Oxford, was the inaugural Yarshater Postdoctoral Associate in Iranian Studies at Yale University, and a visiting professor in the anthropology of religion at Harvard Divinity School.
 I am the author of Soundtrack of the Revolution: The Politics of Music in Iran (Stanford, 2017), and have published in academic journals such as Iranian Studies, International Journal of Middle East Studies, and Cultural Anthropology.
 Previously, I was an Iran correspondent for Time Magazine and a Middle East correspondent for Al Jazeera International.
 My recent commentaries have appeared in The New York TimesNew Lines MagazineForeign Policy, BBC, and NPR.
-In 2023, I launched the podcast series “Woman, Life, Freedom: All in on Iran,” which captures and archives important knowledge on the ongoing uprising in Iran.
+In 2023, I launched the podcast series “Woman, Life, Freedom: All in on Iran,” which captures and archives important knowledge on the 2022 uprising in Iran.

 A colorful tile/mosaic pattern with a singing bird in the center